It's great that you're here!

 2

-As part of the doctor's consultation, we will discuss with you which tests are necessary in your individual case to determine the causes of the pregnancy losses.
+As part of the doctor's consultation, we will discuss with you which tests are necessary in your individual case to determine the causes of the miscarriages.
 These investigations may cover various areas, including:

 Anatomy: Uterine examination, ultrasound and/or hysteroscopy